fastai/course-v3/docs/start_kaggle.md

 <img alt="" src="/images/kaggle/sign_up.png" class="screenshot">

+### Step 2: Verify Account with Mobile Phone

+Click on your profile and go to the account settings page.
+Follow the steps to verify your account with a mobile phone.

-### Step 2: Navigate to the respective lesson notebook
+### Step 3: Navigate to the respective lesson notebook

 Click on the lesson from the index above, it should open up the lesson kernel.
 Click on fork.

 <img alt="" src="/images/kaggle/fork.png" class="screenshot">

-### Step 3: Everything is set, start working!
+### Step 4: Everything is set, start working!

 We have setup all of datasets and pre-req(s) for the lesson, you can start working inside the kernel as you may work with a jupyter notebook locally.